jspaezp/elfragmentador/README.md

 #### Urgent

+- Decouple to a different package with less dependencies the inference side of things
 - Make a better logging output for the training script
 - Complete dosctrings and add documentation website
 - Allow training with missing values (done for RT, not for spectra)